The Best Bisquick Sausage Balls Ever (Easy and Make Ahead)

 If you are worried that the lack of liquid or butter might leave you with dry, crumbly sausage balls, fear not!
 As long as the ratio of sausage to dry ingredients is right you do not have to worry about them being too dry.
 The fat in the sausage and cheese eliminates the need for butter or any other cooking oil to keep these sausage balls delicious.
 To make them even moister, simply add a little more sausage or cheese to the batter.

-The “Old Faithful” Sausage Cheese Balls Recipe:
+The Traditional Recipe for Sausage Cheese Balls

 What Sausage Is Best For This Recipe?